ripl/hs-robotic-manipulation-course/python/graphics/BASICS.md

 # Activate the virtual environment
 source env/bin/activate

-# Install the dependencies
+# Install the dependencies (you only need to run this command once)
 pip install -r requirements.txt

-# To deactivate the virtual environment
+# To deactivate the virtual environment (only when you are within the virtual environment)
 deactivate
 ```